alex-hhh/ActivityLog2/docs/README.md

 part (e.g. 1.8.99), and the build script picks up the version from this file -- when changing version numbers, this is the only file that should change.

-## Test suite
+## Test Suite

-ActivityLog2 has a test suite, this runs on Travis, each time data is pushed to a branch or a pull request is created.
+ActivityLog2 has a test suite, this runs on Azure Pipelines, each time data is pushed to a branch or a pull request is created.
 The main aim of the test suite is to ensure that the application builds and packages cleanly and that the data storage and basic data operations work.

 Tests can also be run manually using the following commands: